 An example of a set of topics where this interpretation makes sense is inequality of opportunity.
 In such studies we want to quantify how likely we think it is that someone with a given background attains a desirable position, and the extent to which these assessments differ across backgrounds measures inequality of opportunity.
-However, if one has a (rational choice) theory involving a latent propensity that guides individual choices, and one is interested in structural effects on this latent propensity, then it makes more sense to interpret the results in terms of that latent propensity rather than in terms of odds or probabilities.
+However, there are also problems where this interpretation is not helpful.
+For example, if one has a (rational choice) theory involving a latent propensity that guides individual choices, and one is interested in structural effects on this latent propensity, then it makes more sense to interpret the results in terms of that latent propensity rather than in terms of odds or probabilities.
 So one cannot arbitrarily choose the most convenient interpretation of the dependent variable; it is a choice that is predetermined by the research question.

-I will start with a general description of the logistic regression model, followed by a description of the problems discussed by Mood (2010) and others (for example: Allison, 1999; Auspurg & Hinz, 2011; Gail, Wieand, & Piantadosi, 1984; Karlson, Holm, & Breen, 2012; Lee, 1982; Neuhaus & Jewell, 1993; Norton, 2012; Pang, Kaufman, & Platt, 2013; Williams, 2009; Wooldridge, 2010).
+I will start with a general description of the logistic regression model, followed by a description of the problems discussed by Mood (2010) and others (for example: Allison 1999; Auspurg and Hinz 2011; Gail, Wieand, and Piantadosi 1984; Karlson, Holm, and Breen 2012; Lee 1982; Neuhaus and Jewell 1993; Norton 2012; Pang, Kaufman, and Platt 2013; Williams 2009; Wooldridge 2010).
 I will then discuss why many of these "problems" are not problems at all if one interprets the dependent variable as a degree of plausibility2, and when such an interpretation could be useful.